isomerpages/moe-sls/_student-user-guide/Assign/(A1) Access Assignments.md

 <ul>
 <li><strong>Assignment Status</strong> - You can choose to view All, Upcoming, In Progress, or Complete.<ul>
 <li>Upcoming refers to Assignments that have yet to start.</li>
-<li>In Progress refers to Assignments that have yet to be completed and include overdue Assignments.</li>
+<li>In Progress refers to Assignments that have yet to be completed and include overdue Assignments.
+By default, Assignments in progress are shown.</li>
 <li>Complete refers to Assignments that have been completed.</li>
 </ul>
 </li>